MichaelSiehl/Atomic_Subroutines--Using_them_to_implement_a_bi-directional_synchronization/README.md

     !
     if (all(logA_CheckImageStates)) exit ! exit the do loop if all involved remote images are in state !
 WaitForSegmentSynchronization
-    ! (be aware: this would be error prone in real world programming, but it is safe for this example program) end do write(*,*) 'step 3: on image', this_image()
+    ! (be aware: due to the first if statement, this would be error prone in real world programming, !  but it is safe for this example program) end do write(*,*) 'step 3: on image', this_image()
   !